ºÚÁÏÍø

 Personal profile

-Throughout his work, Ahmad has conducted policy research across issues like decentralization, corruption, collaborative governance, and government stewardship.
-Specializing in Governance Reform and Policy Transfer, much of his research and Policy Engagement work has focused on investigating Policy Failure, and developing government capacity to respond to administrative challenges.
-Set against the background of the complex socio-political challenges that shape institutional change, Ahmad is particularly interested in investigating the effectiveness of western governance models when tested in informal and socially-influenced political systems such as in the Middle-East.
+His research focuses on public governance and policy transfer, with particular emphasis on investigating policy failure and developing government capacity to respond to administrative challenges.
+Set against the background of the complex socio-political challenges that shape institutional change in the Middle-East, he is particularly interested in investigating the effectiveness of western governance models when transferred to developing countries.

 Publications and outputs